Amoreira Aqueduct: Philippian dynasty

 With the Castilian invasion in 1580, priority was given to the city's fortifications and it was decided, if necessary, to drop the project.
 One of the conditions made by the Portuguese, during the surrender negotiations of the city, was that the Amoreira Aqueduct be complete.
 The city looked into new springs in the foothills, sometime around 1602, in order to improve the water pressure/volume.
 The aqueduct project was restarted in 1606, with the imposition of a new Real de Água tax.
 But, following various stops on the project, on 5 March 1610, the municipal council solicited the King to re-continue the aqueduct's construction, while proposing alterations in the project in order to provide water to the higher settlements of the region.
 King Philip II authorized the continuation of project on 11 July 1610, and sent Diogo Marques Lucas to study the plan in order to improve its efficiency on 26 July.
-Lucas determined the need to elevate the aqueduct an additional 25 palms in order to better improve water delivery to the Largo da Misericórdia.
+Lucas determined the need to elevate the aqueduct an additional 25 palms (1 palm = 22 centimeters) in order to better improve water delivery to the Largo da Misericórdia.

 The first waters reached into the city gates in 1620, to a provisionary fountain at the Church of Madalena.
-On 23 June 1622, the aqueduct and Fonte da Misericórdia was inaugurated, but, owing to structural problems with the "completed" project, interventions were needed.
+On 23 June 1622, the aqueduct and Fonte da Misericórdia were inaugurated, but, owing to structural problems with the "completed" project, interventions were needed.
 In 1625, it was decided to construct hollowed buttresses, filled in with dirt and loose stone.
 Ancillary projects began to develop following the completion of the main project, including diversion of water down the Rua de São Lourenço, a lengthy project owing to the rock substrata.
 These projects resulted in the extension of the taxes on 1 August 1627, for another two years, that included the construction of city's fountains.
 By 1628, the aqueduct was successfully fed the Fonte da Misericórdia, Chafariz da Madalena, Chafariz de São Lourenço, Chafariz de São Domingos, Chafariz de São Vicente and the Chafariz da Alameda, and construction of fountains of Biquinha, Cavaleiros and São José were underway.